Adpetfem83/NYC_Bike_Sharing_Analysis/README.md

 (3) Show the number of bike trips for each type of user and gender for each day of the week.

-# BikeSharing Project - Proposal for Des Moines
+# Bike Sharing Project - Proposal for Des Moines
 Create worksheets, dashboards and stories to visualize data using Tableau.

 ## Overview